mumoshu/node-detacher/README.md

   - For targets with port overrides, it uses the label `tg.node-detacher.variant.run/<target-group-arn>/<port number>`
   - For CLBs, it uses the label `clb.node-detacher.variant.run/<load balancer name>`
 - Is the node is unschedulable?
+  - i.e. Does it have a `ToBeDeletedByClusterAutoscaler` taint, or `node.spec.Unschedulable` set to `true`?
   - No -> The node is not scheduled for termination.
 Exit this loop.
 - Is the node has condition `NodeBeingDetached` set to `True`?
   - Yes -> The node is already scheduled for detachment/deregistration.
 All we need is to hold on and wish the node to properly deregistered from LBs in time.
 Ecit the loop.